cyrillkuettel/mobpro/README.md

 # mobpro

-(Most) Android exercises for this module are implemented.
+(Most) Android exercises for this module have been implemented.